 The corresponding frame is received by another non-AP STA (STA 2) that is affiliated with the same non-AP MLD as the non-AP STA (STA 1).

-One of the conditions is true:
+One of the following conditions is true:

-The Management frame is a Beacon frame, a Probe Response frame or a (Re)Association Response frame and the transmitting AP (AP 2) does not belong to a multiple BSSID set or is the transmitted BSSID in the multiple BSSID set(#17915).
+The Management frame is a Beacon frame, a Probe Response frame, a (Re)Association Response frame or a Link Reconfiguration Response frame and the transmitting AP (AP 2) does not belong to a multiple BSSID set or is the transmitted BSSID in the multiple BSSID set(#17915).

-The Management frame is a (Re)Association Response frame, and the transmitting AP (AP 2) corresponds to a nontransmitted BSSID in a multiple BSSID set.
+The Management frame is a (Re)Association Response frame or a Link Reconfiguration Response frame, and the transmitting AP (AP 2) corresponds to a nontransmitted BSSID in a multiple BSSID set.

 TGbe editor: Please modify last paragraph in this subclause as shown below (#15985):

-An AP (AP 1) affiliated with an AP MLD shall follow the procedures (if any) that are applicable to a field carried (directly or within an element) in a (Re)Association Request frame received on another link, from a non-AP STA (non-AP STA 2), as if it (AP 1) had received that field in the corresponding frame transmitted by a reported non-AP STA (non-AP STA 1) operating on the same link as the AP (AP 1), if all of the following conditions are satisfied:
+An AP (AP 1) affiliated with an AP MLD shall follow the procedures (if any) that are applicable to a field carried (directly or within an element) in a (Re)Association Request frame or a Link Reconfiguration Request frame received on another link, from a non-AP STA (non-AP STA 2), as if it (AP 1) had received that field in the corresponding frame transmitted by a reported non-AP STA (non-AP STA 1) operating on the same link as the AP (AP 1), if all of the following conditions are satisfied:

 The transmitting non-AP STA (STA 2) is affiliated with the same non-AP MLD as the reported non- AP STA (STA 1).